 Real-time database.
 Playing ScrumKnowsy allows individuals and teams to track their game results over time, providing real-time information on improvement and performance.

 Individual or Enterprise Licenses.
 Players always play for free, but Individuals or organizations can upgrade for additional features and capabilities like custom topics, game analytics and more.
-Individual can sign up for Starter accounts (individual play only) for free, or pay $19 for an annual Standard license, which includes the full range of capabilities, including multiplayer games.
+The individual can sign up for Starter accounts (individual play only) for free, or pay $19 for an annual Standard license, which includes the full range of capabilities, including multiplayer games.

 “ScrumKnowsy is designed for ongoing self-assessment,” said ScrumTide partner Jim “Cope” Coplien, “because that’s what Agile is about.
 The goal is to have fun and create value, and ScrumKnowsy helps agile teams meet that goal.”